terraform-viettelidc/terraform-provider-vcloud/website/docs/d/vapp.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_vapp"
-sidebar_current: "docs-vcd-datasource-vapp"
+sidebar_current: "docs-vcloud-datasource-vapp"
 description: |-
   Provides a Viettel IDC Cloud vApp data source.
 This can be used to reference vApps.
 ---

-# vcd\_vapp
+# vcloud\_vapp

 Provides a Viettel IDC Cloud vApp data source.
 This can be used to reference vApps.